Placeholder-Software/Dissonance/docs/Tutorials/Proximity-Chat.md

 7. Set the `Chat Room` to the same value as the broadcast trigger.
 8. Set the range to **exactly the same value** as the broadcast trigger.

+## Extra Setup: Fading With Distance

+At the moment voices will cut off the moment they go out of range, with no fading in volume.
+A [Custom Playback Prefab](Playback-Prefab.html) gives you control over the `AudioSource` Dissonance uses for audio playback - including the Distance/Attenuation curve.
+Set the curve to fade to near zero volume at the same range as the proximity broadcast trigger.

 ## Debugging Common Errors